Belturbet bombing: Interim Report into Dublin Bombings of 1972 and 1973

-A 2004 report into three Dublin bombings & several other bombings in the Republic of Ireland in the 1970's in regards to the Belturbet bombing concluded that:
+A 2004 report into three Dublin bombings & several other bombings in Ireland in the 1970's in regards to the Belturbet bombing concluded that:

 "The Inquiry is satisfied that Robert Bridges was involved in the bombing of Belturbet and that his group had also been involved in the bombing of Clones and Pettigo on the same date.
 The basis for this view is the absence of any intelligence pointing to other groups or individuals and the effective cessation of cross-Border attacks in the area following Bridges' imprisonment. .....

 Loyalist groups such as the UDA, UVF and UFF had been active in 1972 in Northern Ireland.
 Even if bombing Dublin might have been assumed to be outside their area of operation, the three bombings on 28 December 1972 at Clones, Belturbet and Pettigo should have brought the possibility to mind.
-And although rhetoric is a long way from being evidence of an actual intention, it is worth noting that the UDA had recently raised the prospect of an attack on Dublin.
+And although rhetoric is a long way from being evidence of an actual intention, the UDA had recently raised the prospect of an attack on Dublin.
 In a statement on 14 November 1972, a spokesman at UDA Headquarters claimed responsibility for a number of explosions on the southern side of the border, before continuing:

 While on this subject we would like to reiterate our firm intention to strike again across the border not only as reprisals for the IRA campaign here, but also because Jack Lynch is not doing his stuff in dealing with the IRA and is persisting in his claim of sovereignty over all Ireland…